 sending information to a Covered Person’s contacts if he or she has asked us to do so

 operating, evaluating and improving our business (including developing new products and services; enhancing and improving our products and services; managing our communications; analyzing our products and services; and performing accounting, auditing, financial and economic analyses, and other internal functions)

 protecting against, identifying and preventing fraud and other unlawful activity, claims and other liabilities, and

 complying with and enforcing applicable legal requirements, relevant industry standards and our policies.

 The Company notifies Covered Persons about the purposes for which we collect and use their Personal Data, the types of third parties to whom we disclose the Personal Data, the choices Covered Persons have for limiting our use and disclosure of their Personal Data, and how to contact us about our practices concerning Personal Data.
-We provide information in our Huntsman Online Privacy Notice regarding our practices related to Personal Data collected on the Sites.
-For additional information about our processing of Personal Data about Job Applicants, please see our Privacy Notice: Notice about the Processing of Personal Data of Applicants.
+If Huntsman collects any Personal Data for a purpose outside the purposes specified in this Policy, we will provide you with notice of such data practices at the time we collect such Personal Data.

 Covered Persons may contact us as indicated below regarding the Company’s use or disclosure of their Personal Data.